 Their environmental programmes cover many areas of operations including Greenhouse Gas Intensity reduction (where they achieved a 19% drop in their footprint between 2009 and 2017) and waste reduction efforts.
 One waste reduction project they run re-processes cotton collected as scraps from cutting tables into a new usable fabric (interestingly, offcuts from 16 shirts create enough re-constituted fabric to make one additional shirt!).
 Their ultimate target is to send zero waste to landfill from their production facilities.
 This partner is a founding member of the Sustainable Apparel Coalition and uses SAC's Higg Index as the cornerstone of their sustainability strategy.

 The below photo is of a member of our partner's Made-to-Measure team on our visit in June 2018.

 Our waterproof fabrics are suppled by Taiwanese and Japanese partners.
-Our fabrics are prepared in Bluesign®-approved mills (Bluesign® is a Switzerland-based organisation that ensures fabrics are made with processes and materials that are safe for the environment, safe for workers and safe for end customers).
+Our fabrics are prepared in bluesign® System Partner mills (Bluesign® is a Switzerland-based organisation that ensures fabrics are made with processes and materials that are safe for the environment, safe for workers and safe for end customers).